 Related: 15 Best High-Yield Investments [Safe Options Right Now]

-trade ideas signup new 2024
+trade ideas homepage.

 Trade Ideas

-Holly stays busy, too.
-She runs more than 1 million simulated trades each night and morning before the markets open with more than 60 proprietary algorithms to find you the highest-probability, most risk-appropriate opportunities to invest in stocks.
+But where Trade Ideas really shines is its Premium tier, which opens up access to an exclusive artificial intelligence virtual research assistant (Holly) that constantly sifts through technicals, fundamentals, social media, earnings, and more to provide real-time stock trade recommendations.
+The AI assistant runs more than 1 million simulated trades each night and morning before the markets open with more than 60 proprietary algorithms to find you the highest-probability, most risk-appropriate opportunities to invest in stocks.

-This stock scanning and analysis tool doesn’t stop there, though.
-You can also build your own scanners and screeners with over 500 data points and indicators to choose from.
+Trade Ideas also allows you to build your own scanners and screeners with over 500 data points and indicators to choose from.
 You can backtest your trading strategies, and also forward-test them in the real-time trade simulator.
 This allows you to learn, test, and optimize, without risking your own money.
+It also provides access to real-time streaming trading ideas on simultaneous charts to learn how to trade into risk-reward balanced trades.
+Translation: You can invest and learn at the same time.

 Where Trade Ideas excels

-Where Trade Ideas excels is not only giving you the data and ideas you haven’t seen elsewhere, but also how to manage your money.
-The AI-powered smart risk levels on every chart are suitable for both long-term investors and active traders.
+Where Trade Ideas excels is not only giving you the data and ideas you haven’t seen elsewhere, but also showing you how to manage your money.
+The AI-powered “smart risk” levels on every chart are suitable for both long-term investors and active traders.
 As the stock market evolves, TI’s software adjusts levels and the trading plan to match.

 The best part?
 You can learn how to do all of this without risking your principal through a real-time simulated trading environment.

 After you’ve grown comfortable with the service and trading, you can choose to go live with the trade ideas and start investing real money by connecting directly through a brokerage like Interactive Brokers or E*Trade.
 (The full list of available brokers you can use through the service is available on Trade Ideas’ site.)

-I’m a newsletter and alert aficionado, so I should point out a couple of Trade Ideas products.
+I’m a newsletter and alert aficionado, so I want to point out a couple of Trade Ideas products.
 For one, it has a standalone alert service in the form of a weekly Swing Picks newsletter.
 This gives you five new trade ideas in your inbox from the company’s model portfolio every Monday.
 Trade Ideas’ Standard and Premium subscriptions include these stock picks.
 Trade Ideas also has a free Trade of the Week newsletter highlighting one stock pick TI has identified for members.

 Related: How to Get Free Stocks for Signing Up: 10 Apps w/Free Shares